pivotal/docs-tap/app-live-view/install.hbs.md

     $ tanzu package available get backend.appliveview.tanzu.vmware.com/1.3.0-build.2 --values-schema --namespace tap-install KEY                DEFAULT          TYPE     DESCRIPTION
       ingressDomain      tap.example.com  string   Domain to be used by the HTTPProxy ingress object.
 The "appliveview"
-                                                   subdomain will be prepended to the value provided.
+                                                   subdomain is prepended to the value provided.
 For example:
                                                    "example.com" would become "appliveview.example.com".
-      ingressEnabled     false            boolean  Flag for whether or not to create an HTTPProxy for ingress.
+      ingressEnabled     false            boolean  Flag for whether to create an HTTPProxy for ingress.

       kubernetes_flavor                   string   Kubernetes flavor